Taken Out

 Taken Out is an Australian television dating game show that was originally broadcast on Network Ten between 1 September 2008 and 26 February 2009.
 The format was developed by FremantleMedia (now Fremantle) and was hosted by James Kerley.

 International versions were developed using various titles, starting in 2008 in Denmark as Dagens Mand (Today's Man) and in 2009 in the Netherlands as Take Me Out.
-This title was also used for United Kingdom, Ireland, the Philippines and the United States versions of the show.
-A new Australian version of Take Me Out, hosted by comedian Joel Creasey, aired on the Seven Network from 3 September until 27 November 2018.
+This title was also used for the British, Irish, Philippine and the American versions of the show.
+A rebooted Australian version, renamed to Take Me Out, hosted by comedian Joel Creasey, aired on the Seven Network from 3 September until 27 November 2018.